The Rickmansworth Fire Brigade

 From relatively early in the eighteenth century fire 'services' were funded by the insurance companies - to provide some cover for their liabilities!
 But during the nineteenth century parish authorities began to make some public provision - Berkhamsted was one, Rickmansworth another.

-In Rickmansworth, it was Dr R W Henderson (1841 – 1929) who in 1869 founded and led as Captain the Volunteer Fire Brigade.
+In Rickmansworth, it was Dr R W Henderson (1841 – 1929) who in 1869 founded and led the Volunteer Fire Brigade.
 The material we have in the museum is summarised here.

 In that year a fire in the High Street was attended by the old parish fire engine with a group of onlookers helping as best they could.
-Dr Henderson, already a doctor in the town and to be described in the 1871 census as ‘General Practitioner’ living at 191 High Street, had been a volunteer helper (‘runner’) in London as a medical student at Guy’s Hospital, attending many London fires, and remained interested in fire fighting for the rest of his life.
+Dr Roderick Henderson, already a doctor in the town and to be described in the 1871 census as ‘General Practitioner’ living at 191 High Street, had been a volunteer helper (‘runner’) in London as a medical student at Guy’s Hospital, attending many London fires, and remained interested in fire fighting for the rest of his life.
 Following the High Street fire he suggested to the parish that a properly trained body of men be recruited to fight fires quickly and efficiently with a sound knowledge of their equipment and able to maintain it properly.
 Acting on this a group of townspeople formed a committee, and called a meeting in the town hall at which it was resolved that a Fire Brigade should indeed be formed, paid for by public subscription; and his interest in and knowledge of the matter made Dr Henderson himself the obvious choice to form and train the newly-formed brigade.
-So he was appointed ‘Captain’, the brigade was formed and the old fire engine handed over and housed in a building nearby.
+So, as reported in the Watford Observer in late 1870, the brigade was formed and and the old fire engine handed over and housed in a building nearby.
+Herbert Fellows, the brewery manager, was the first Captain (and paid for that first fire station), but Roderick Henderson was the driving force and became Captain shortly after.

-The development of fire-fighting equipment led the Committee, encouraged by Dr Henderson, to build a new Fire Station at 181 High Street in 1891, when they also got a steam-powered (but horse drawn) engine.
+The development of fire-fighting equipment led the Committee, encouraged and to an large extent funded by Dr Henderson, to build a new Fire Station at 181 High Street in 1891, when they also got a steam-powered (but horse drawn) engine, with a long ladder added in 1897.
 The building was let to the Brigade at £8 per week and still stands, with an inscribed stone bearing the names of Dr Henderson and other members of the volunteer crew when it was opened.
-In 2001 Cllr Barbara Lamb undertook a considerable research to identify fully the firemen listed on that 1891 stone, and that information is in the museum folder (it has been stated that these were the ‘original’ firemen, but of course they were the successors of the 1869 crew, whose names we do not [yet] know).
+In 2001 Cllr Barbara Lamb undertook a considerable research to identify fully the firemen listed on that 1891 stone, and that information is in a folder in the museum (it has been stated that these were the ‘original’ firemen, but of course they were the successors of the 1869 crew, whose names we do not [yet] know).

 Several of these men will be in the 1901 photograph above.

-The 1891 fire engine was followed in 1927 (after Rickmansworth Urban District Council had taken over the Fire Brigade in 1925) by a modern Dennis fire engine.
-That fire engine took part in Dr Henderson's funeral procession in 1930, and we have a few photographs in the museum.
+The 1891 fire engine remained, horse-drawn, until 1927 (after Rickmansworth Urban District Council had taken over the Fire Brigade in 1925) by a modern Dennis fire engine.
+That fire engine took part in Dr Henderson's funeral procession in 1930, and is seen below.

 Fire Brigades were still very local until 1938, when the Fire Services Act combined the functions of 185 fire brigades and imposed fire-fighting duties upon local authorities – the functions of remaining parish fire brigades were to be transferred to Rural District Councils, which Rickmansworth had pre-empted.[1]
 In 1941 they were brought together formally to form the National Fire Service with County Councils responsible for them.
-The 1939 Register has Mr Hall as the Fire Station Officer at Rickmansworth, and he was killed in November 1944 – he died at the fire station having returned from a fire.
+The 1939 Register has Mr Hall sr as the Fire Station Officer at Rickmansworth, and he died at the fire station having returned from a fire in November 1944.

-The fire station moved up to Rectory Road, with the police (and ambulance) when the road was widened in 1972 - the police station had been in Talbot Road.
+The fire station moved up to Rectory Road, with the police (and ambulance) when the road was widened in 1972 - the police station, originally in Talbot Road, had moved near the new fire station in 1891.

 The national records are in the National Archives at Kew.
 The summary of the national story up to 1945 is quoted in the summary page of the Discovery website thus: